Darisia/SASCRiP/README.md

 bustools_barcode_index (str):      Path to the BUStools barcode index file

-output_directory (str):            Path to the output directory where the new matrix files will be saved
+output_directory_path (str):       Path to the output directory where the new matrix files will be saved

 ````

-## run_cqc
+## `run_cqc`

-This is the main cell quality control function. run_cqc runs Seurat functions on the input Seurat-compatible mtx matrix and performs cell quality control through the use of filtering thresholds.
+This is the main cell quality control function. `run_cqc` runs Seurat functions on the input Seurat-compatible mtx matrix and performs cell quality control through the use of filtering thresholds.
 Multiple parameters are included within this function to allow for many different types of inputs and outputs for integration with many other single-cell analysis tools

 #### Usage